-- extenuating circumstances not properly taken into account by the Programme Assessment Board - bias on the part of the marker or Programme Assessment Board
+• bias on the part of the marker or Programme Assessment Board

 If you think any of these have happened, you can appeal the decision.
-You must make a formal appeal within 10 working days of the official result being published on Blackboard
+You must make a formal appeal within 10 working days of the official result being published on Blackboard.